Any unauthorized reproduction, copying, or alteration of information on this website is prohibited.

 [Element-Specific Imaging]

-Elemental maps can be obtained by acquiring images at the characteristic X-ray absorption edge energy of each element and at an energy just before it, and then calculating the difference between these images.
+Elemental maps can be obtained by acquiring images at the characteristic X-ray absorption edge energy and at an energy just before it, calculating the difference.

 Elemental Map (Cu)